-How have salaries changed as a result of the pandemic and inflation?
+How did salaries change as a result of the pandemic and inflation in 2021 and 2022?

 ChurchSalary is in the process of studying this question in depth with the assistance of the Arbor Research Group through a grant from the Lilly Endowment.
 Your church can still participate in this research.
 We want to hear your story.